Unsolvability and Beyond in Many-To-Many Non-Bipartite Stable Matching: Structural Results

 Thus, it is easy to see and indeed well known that the solvability of preference systems highly depends on the capacities of the agents.
-Recently, in a paper on hypergraph matching, \textcite{gergely25} provided a polynomial-time algorithm using Scarf's Lemma for the problem of turning an unsolvable {\sc sf} instance $I$ into a solvable {\sc sf} instance $I'$ such that every agent's capacity is modified by at most 1 (up or down) and the sum of all ($\pm 1$) capacity modifications is at most 1.
+Recently, in a paper on hypergraph matching, Csáji \cite{gergely25} provided a polynomial-time algorithm using Scarf's Lemma for the problem of turning an unsolvable {\sc sf} instance $I$ into a solvable {\sc sf} instance $I'$ such that every agent's capacity is modified by at most 1 (up or down) and the sum of all ($\pm 1$) capacity modifications is at most 1.
 We will provide a simpler algorithm based on GSPs for this problem, give tighter bounds on the time complexity, and analyse the total number of modifications.

 Our Algorithm \ref{alg:constructnearfeasible} works as follows: Given an {\sc sf} instance $I=(A,\succ,c)$ and a GSP $\Pi$ of $I$, we decompose all cycles of length longer than 2 into transpositions (and we will argue below how this can be done even for odd-length cycles, despite only having shown so far that even-length cycles can be decomposed into transpositions in Theorem \ref{thm:breakcycles}), turn all transpositions into matches, and alternatively increasing and decreasing the capacity of one agent in each cycle of odd length at least 3 (we denote the set of such cycles by $\mathcal{O}_I^{\geq 3}$ and denote the set of modified agents by $O$).
-This ensures that we increase the capacity of $\left\lceil\frac{\vert O\vert}{2}\right\rceil$ agents by 1 and decrease the capacity of the remaining agents of $O$ by 1 to arrive at $I'=(A,\succ,c')$ (while simultaneously outputting $O$ and a stable matching $M$ of $I'$).
+This ensures that we increase the capacity of $\left\lceil\frac{\vert O\vert}{2}\right\rceil$ agents by 1 and decrease the capacity of the remaining agents of $O$ by 1 to arrive at $I'=(A,\succ,c')$.

 To argue the correctness of our approach, the following lemma (similar to Theorem \ref{thm:breakcycles}, but this time dealing with odd-length rather than even-length cycles) is crucial.

 \begin{lemma} Let $\Pi$ be a GSP for an {\sc sf} instance $I=(A,\succ,c)$ and let $C=(a_{i_1} \; a_{i_2} \dots a_{i_k})\in \Pi$ be a cycle with odd $k\geq 3$.
 Then, for any agent $a_{i_j}$ with $1\leq j\leq k$, the GSP (where addition and subtraction is taken modulo $k$) \begin{itemize} \item $\Pi'=(\Pi\setminus C)\cup (a_{i_{j+1}} a_{i_{j+2}})(a_{i_{j+3}} a_{i_{j+4}})\dots (a_{i_{j-2}} a_{i_{j-1}})$ is stable in the instance $I'=(A,\succ,c')$, where $c'_l=c_l$ for all $a_l\in A\setminus \{a_{i_j}\}$ and $c_{i_j}'=c_{i_j}-1$; \item $\Pi''=(\Pi\setminus C)\cup (a_{i_{j}} a_{i_{j+1}})(a_{i_{j+2}} a_{i_{j+3}})\dots (a_{i_{j-1}} a_{i_{j}})$ is stable in the instance $I''=(A,\succ,c'')$, where $c''_l=c_l$ for all $a_l\in A\setminus \{a_{i_j}\}$ and $c_{i_j}''=c_{i_j}+1$; \end{itemize} \end{lemma} \begin{proof} First, we will show that we can increase or decrease capacities in this way without violating the {\sc sf} model bound $0<c_i<n$ for any agent because, for the lower bound, any agent starts with positive capacity in $I$ (by definition of {\sc sf}) and we decrease any agent's capacity by at most 1, and for the upper bound, no agent with capacity $n-1$ can be contained in $C$ and we increase any agent's capacity by at most 1.